sagniksarkartech-lgtm/ManAIger/workflow.md

 # Data Lifecycle & HITL Workflow

-This document traces the exact lifecycle of a single piece of data as it travels through CommandHQ AI, highlighting the mandatory Human-in-the-Loop (HITL) checkpoints.
+This document traces the exact lifecycle of a single piece of data as it travels through ManaAIger, highlighting the mandatory Human-in-the-Loop (HITL) checkpoints.

 ## Phase 1: Ingestion & Triage
 1. **Input:** Unstructured data enters the system (e.g., an email via `POST /process-email` or an invoice via `POST /process-invoice`).